IntersectMBO/ouroboros-network/doc/Genesis-delta-estimate.md

   all its resources for a sufficiently long interval and has maintained connectivity to these resources ... until the current time.
-Formally, here, "sufficiently long" refers to `Delay`-many rounds [ie slots], where `Delay` is a parameter of the ledger that depends on the network delay [ie `∆`].
+Formally, here, "sufficiently long" refers to `Delay`-many rounds [ie slots], where `Delay` is a parameter of the ledger that depends on the network delay [ie `Δ`].

 > [The statement of Theorem 3 considers only a `Delay` of `2Δ`.]